Trembling Shaking Anxiety Symptoms

 What causes these trembling shaking anxiety feelings?

-Trembling and shaking anxiety feelings are common sensations associated with the stress response, and symptoms of persistently elevated stress, including the persistently elevated stress caused by being overly anxious.
-Some people say that they have a ‘case of the nerves’ because they are trembling and shaking so much.
+Trembling and shaking anxiety feelings are common sensations associated with the stress response, and symptoms of chronic stress (which we call stress-response hyperstimulation since stress hormones are stimulants), including the chronic stress caused by overly apprehensive behavior.
+Some people say that they have a "case of the nerves" because they are trembling and shaking so much.

 Just as too much caffeine can cause jitteriness, trembling, and shaking because caffeine is a stimulant, so can stress and stress-response hyperstimulation, since stress hormones are stimulants.